-- Total budget must not exceed \$250,000 for Program Year 2022 (July 1, 2023 through June 30, 2025). - Proposals must include all completed Budget Forms below.
-Budgets submitted in any other format will not be accepted. - Details must be provided in the Budget Narrative/Justification for each item requested by itemizing the cost that comprises each total cost.
+- Total budget must not exceed \$150,000 for the proposed contract period (July 1, 2024 through June 30, 2026). - Proposals must include all completed Budget Forms below - Details must be provided in the Budget Narrative/Justification for each item requested by itemizing the cost that comprises each total cost.
 Costs which are prorated must be supported by a cost allocation plan showing requested funds paying only its share of the costs for that item.
 Administrative costs are allowable up to 10% of entire budget and needs detailed support of costs. - A copy of any agreement (i.e. audit, accounting fees, etc.) that substantiates contracted items may be requested by DOOR. - Justification and reasonableness of costs will be considered when evaluating proposals. - Matching funds and/or In-Kind contributions are looked upon favorably; please note such funds where designated on Budget Forms. - Contracts will be held to the most current approved budget and cannot exceed the award amount.
 Budget amendments may be allowed.
 All requests for amendments must be submitted for approval to DOOR prior to expenditure.
 All requests will require a written, detailed explanation and DOOR will provide a written approval before action can be taken.
 The amendments can be done only among the original line items of the budget.
 New line items cannot be added.
-Failure to follow these guidelines may result in disallowed costs.
-Last budget amendment request date is June 1, 2025. - DOOR utilizes cash basis accounting; therefore all expenses should be paid before asking for reimbursement. - Claim vouchers must be submitted within 30 days of the end of the previous month.
-All vouchering must be completed by September 30, 2025 to avoid expenses being disallowed.
+Failure to follow these guidelines may result in disallowed costs. - DOOR utilizes cash basis accounting; therefore all expenses should be paid before asking for reimbursement. - Claim vouchers must be submitted within 30 days of the end of the previous month. by the 1st day of each month for the previous month.